AntoineGlacet/KAPpaxsim/README.md

     ├── LICENSE
     ├── README.md               <- The top-level README for developers using this project.
     ├── data
+    │   ├── misc                <- Miscelaneous files to version control and share │   ├── dump                <- Local dump directory
-    │   ├── interim             <- Intermediate data that has been transformed. (not uploaded to github) │   ├── processed           <- The final, canonical data sets for modeling. (not uploaded to github) │   ├── raw                 <- The original, immutable data dump. (not uploaded to github) │   └── secret              <- Secret data like Sharepoint login (not uploaded to github) │       └── .env            <- File with local environment parameters │                               and passwords.
+    │   ├── interim             <- Intermediate data that has been transformed (not uploaded to github) │   ├── processed           <- The final, canonical data sets for modeling (not uploaded to github) │   ├── raw                 <- The original, immutable data (not uploaded to github) │   └── secret              <- Secret data like Sharepoint login (not uploaded to github) │       └── .env            <- File with local environment parameters │                               and passwords.
 Please ask separately (not uploaded to github) │
-    ├── notebooks               <- Jupyter notebooks for analysis and report creation │   ├── full                <- Including outputs (not uploaded to github) │   └── stripped            <- Manually copied and stripped of outputs (uploaded to github) │
+    ├── notebooks               <- Jupyter notebooks for analysis and report creation │   ├── private             <- Not version controlled and shared │   └── shared              <- Version controlled and shared (output stripped when pushed) │
     ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures             <- Generated graphics and figures to be used in reporting